Why You Shouldn’t Use Glass Cutting Boards

-Tempered glass may seem like a great material option for a cutting board.
-It's sturdy, treated for thermal shock, and easy to sanitize in the dishwasher or sink.
-However, there are good reasons why I'll never go glass when it comes to my cutting surface.
+Tempered glass may seem like a great material option for a cutting board — it’s sturdy, treated for thermal shock, and easy to sanitize in the dishwasher or sink.
+However, there are good reasons why I’ll never go glass when it comes to my cutting surface.
 Allow me to explain.

 It’s All About Your Knives

-Wooden cutting boards may take a little bit more maintenance and care than the tempered glass variety, but they're much, much more gentle on your knives.
+Wooden cutting boards may take a little bit more maintenance and care than the tempered glass variety, but they’re way more gentle on your knives.
 After all, every slice of a knife ends at the cutting board, so it follows that the more forgiving the surface, the less wear and tear on the edge of your knife blade.